timrumpf/Kinesis/documentation/project_diary.md

 	▪ 28.02.22: Complete Visual System up and running!
 	▪ fixed optical flow
-	▪ added secundary particle system for interaction with body representation
+	▪ added secundary particle system for interaction with body representation ▪ started with ambient sound generation in MaxMsp
+	▪ added VSTs and connected ambient to kinect input
 ### Week 11 - 07.03. - 11.03.: